Azure/azure-sdk-for-java/sdk/spring/spring-cloud-azure-feature-management/README.md

                 type: "Numbered"
                 numberOfOccurrences: 3
 ```
+To create a recurrence rule, you need to specify 3 parts: `start`, `end` and `recurrence`.
+The `start` and `end` parameters define the time window which need to recur periodically.

-The `recurrence` settings is made up of two parts: `pattern` (how often the time window will repeat) and `range` (for how long the recurrence pattern will repeat).
+The `recurrence` parameter is made up of two parts: `pattern` (how often the time window will repeat) and `range` (for how long the recurrence pattern will repeat).
 To create a recurrence rule, you must specify both `pattern` and `range`.
 Any pattern type can work with any range type.

 **Advanced:** The time zone offset of the `start` property will apply to the recurrence settings.

 #### Recurrence Pattern

 There are two possible recurrence pattern types: `Daily` and `Weekly`.

+`Daily` causes an event to repeat based on a number of days between each occurrence.
+For example, "every day" or "every 3 days".

-For example, a time window could repeat "every day", "every 3 days", "every Monday" or "every other Friday".
+`Weekly` causes an event to repeat on the same day or days of the week, based on the number of weeks between each set of occurrences.
+For example, "every Monday" or "every other Friday".

 * Parameters

   Property | Relevance | Description
   -----------|-------|-----
-  **type** | Required  | Two valid values: `Daily`, `Weekly`.
+  **type** | Required  | `Daily`/`Weekly`.
   **interval** | Optional  | Specifies the interval between each start time of occurrence.
 Default value is 1. <br/>For example, if the interval is 2 with `Daily` type, and current occurrence is 2:00 AM ~ 3:00 AM on 2024/05/11, then the next occurrence should be 2:00 AM ~ 3:00 AM on 2024/05/13
-  **daysOfWeek** | Optional  | Specifies on which day(s) of the week the event occurs.
-It's required when `Weekly` type, not applicable for `Daily` type.
+  **daysOfWeek** | Required/Optional  | Specifies on which day(s) of the week the event occurs.
+It's required when `Weekly` type, negatively for `Daily` type.
   **firstDayOfWeek** | Optional  | Specifies which day is considered the first day of the week.
 Default value is `Sunday`.
-Not applicable for `Daily` type.
+Negatively for `Daily` type.

   * Example
     * Daily

-        The daily recurrence pattern causes the time window to repeat based on interval between each occurrence.

         The following example will repeat from 2:00 AM to 3:00 AM on every 2 days

         ```yaml